-- 2 and 3/4 cups all purpose flour
+- 2 ¾ cups (330 g) all purpose flour

-- 3/4 teaspoon salt
+- ¾ teaspoon salt

-- 3/4 teaspoon baking soda
+- ¾ teaspoon baking soda

-- 1 cup macadamia nuts chopped
+- 1 cup (114 g) chopped macadamia nuts

-- 1 cup white chocolate chips
+- 1 cup (170 g) white chocolate chips

-In a separate bowl, whisk (or sift) together the flour, salt, and baking soda.
+- In a separate bowl, whisk (or sift) together the flour, salt, and baking soda.

+- Gradually stir dry ingredients into butter mixture until just combined.
 Add white chocolate chips and macadamia nuts and stir until just combined.

-Cover bowl or wrap dough in wax paper.
+- Cover bowl or wrap dough in wax paper.
 Chill for at least 1 hour (up to 24 hours) in the refrigerator.
-Refrigerating will help the flavors meld and also create a firmer dough to roll into balls.
+Refrigerating helps the flavors meld and also create a firmer dough to roll into balls.

-Remove dough from refrigerator.
+- Remove dough from refrigerator.
 Scoop dough using a 1.5 tablespoon scoop or shape by hand into 1.5 inch balls.